-The latest rumors about the MacBook Pro: New 16-inch coming?
+The latest rumors about the MacBook Pro: Cellular 5G support in 2020?

 Processor, memory, graphics, and SSDs

-Apple has six standard configurations of the MacBook Pro.
-Four of those models have the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
+The MacBook Pro has the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
 The Touch Bar is an OLED screen that lights up with different icons, buttons, and functions you can use relative to the tasks and app you are using on your Mac.
 For example, if you are using Messages, the Touch Bar will show a set on emoji, and you can tap the emoji you want to use.
 Learn more about the types of controls the Touch Bar offers.

 For a better idea of how the Touch Bar integrates into your daily use, read our review of the 2016 MacBook Pro, when the Touch Bar made its debut.
 You can also watch the video below.